gallochris/writing/_posts/2016-11-29-customer-you.md

 You might take an Uber or Lyft to the airport.
 Go through security and interact with TSA.
 Board a plane with other passengers.
 Deal with flight attendants.
 Rental car agencies.
 Hotel concierges.
 Waiters at restaurants.

-When traveling, you're almost a constant customer of different services.
+When traveling, you're a constant customer of different services.

 It wasn't until recently, where I began to notice how people were treating the folks providing these services.

 One of the consequences of working in customer support almost every day is that you gain perspective on being a customer.
-Here's 3 lessons I've learned on how to be an easier, more kind customer.
+Here's 3 lessons I've learned on how to be a kinder customer.

 ## Share more information